 You can work up to 20 hours per week during semester and unlimited hours during university holidays.
-Visit the DIAC website to view the full details.
+Visit the Department of Immigration and Border Protection website to view the full details.

 If you were granted a Student visa on or after 26 April 2008 Permission to Work is automatically included with your visa.

 Generally graduate employers only recruit applicants with Australian Citizenship or Permanent Residency (PR).
 However, depending on labour market need, employers may elect to recruit students without PR.
 Early each year visit the websites of graduate employers to check on their graduate employment terms.
 You can also view current jobs and their employer terms and conditions by logging into CareerHub.
 It is important to know that employers value part-time and casual work during your degree.

 It is still a good idea to approach graduate recruiters to apply for part time or temporary work in order to gain experience.
 Also, if you're not sure if PR or citizenship is required then contact the employer directly to enquire.

 Number 1 on the list of what employers want is communication skills.
 To improve your chances of employment focus on developing strong English language skills, refer to our Advice to International Students handout for a list of suggested ways to do this.